 Table of Contents

-As accident lawyers, we know that the type of vehicle you are driving can make the difference between life and death in a collision.
-But how do you know which is the btw safest vehicle to drive?
+As accident lawyers, we have handled accident claims involving different types of vehicles and understand how the size of the car can significantly impact the severity of injuries.
+But how do you know which is the safest vehicle to drive?
 Are bigger cars more reliable?
 Are SUVs safer than cars?
-Where would I be able to find car crash test data?
-How do I know I can trust that data?
+Where would you be able to find car crash test data?
+How do you know you can trust that data?
 All of these questions are important to answer when selecting the vehicle that is right for your family and lifestyle.

 Are Bigger Cars Safer Than Smaller Cars?